Fedora31/nhcustom2/README.md

 update:Smissmas 2022:class:}^Medic$|^Pyro$
 ```

-Note that flags can only be used separately.
+Note that flags cannot be used together.
+If one wants to use a flag character as a
+literal character, they can also write a backslash before it (ex: `\!`), but this
+is only needed when the character is at the beginning of the string.

 ## Regular expressions (asterisks replacement)